GALLAY/csvGuide/en/datapool/product.md

 #### Parents

-Parents can be stored as independent records in the data pool: Create a new parent.
+Parents can be stored as independent records in the data pool: `Create a new parent`.
 Any products can be associated with such parents as variant items.
 Once parents are created, you can delete them at any time.
 In this case, only the parent records will be deleted, not the products associated with them.